Sign up to receive our blogs directly to your inbox

 The seed of pride and ungodly appetites have been planted and if I didn’t allow him to uproot them, they would grow.
 And the more they grow, the more power and influence they will have over me.

-Even when eating certain foods caused chronic pain and inflammation, I still ate them.
+Even when eating certain foods caused chronic pain, I still ate them.
 This confirmed what God was saying; that I have already been influenced by my fleshy appetites although it was causing physical pain.
-My need to get what I wanted was more important than the consequence.
-But our desires should be for things that are wise, excellent, honorable, and pure (Colossians 3:1-3).
+The need to get what I wanted was more important than the consequence.
+But our desires should be for things that are wise, excellent, honorable, pure, and healthy (Colossians 3:1-3).

 If I couldn't control my appetite with food, then when I'm exposed to stronger temptations, I would easily take the bait.
 My lack of self-control in one area is what the enemy will use to tempt me in other areas.
 God was preparing me for my season of harvest, but I first had to get rid of the harmful seeds that were planted.